 Decorate Christmas Cookies

-Decorating Christmas cookies to eat or share with others – and, of course, eat a few yourself – is a wonderful Christmas holiday activity.
-Allow at least four to five cookies for each kid.
-Provide some sugar sprinkles and other Christmas cookie decorating toppings.
+Decorating cookies to eat and share is a perfect holiday activity.
+Plan at least four to five cookies per child.
+Provide sprinkles and toppings.
 Coconut makes a great beard for Santa and chocolate dots work for eyes.
-You can double or triple the following cookie and icing recipes if you have a large group.
-Put sheets of parchment paper on cookie sheets for decorated cookies so the icing can set.
-Make sure you make your cookies ahead of time so they will be cool for decorating.
+You can double or triple the recipes for a large group.
+Place decorated cookies on parchment so icing can set.
+Bake cookies ahead so they’re cool for decorating.

 Sugar Cookie Recipe